unrealwork/axibase-collector/job-autostart.md

 ## Autostart Job from File

-To automatically start job from file, use the `-job-path` and `-job-enable` parameters:
+To automatically start a job from file, use the `-job-path` and `-job-enable` parameters:

 ```sh
 ./axibase-collector/bin/start-collector.sh -job-path=path_to_file -job-enable=job_name
 ```

-For example, for job with the name 'json-socrata' from the file `/tmp/job.xml`:
+For example, for a job with the name 'json-socrata' from the file `/tmp/job.xml`:

 ```sh
 ./axibase-collector/bin/start-collector.sh -job-path=/tmp/job.xml -job-enable=json-socrata
 ```

-For example, for remote job file:
+For example, for a remote job file:

 ```sh
 ./axibase-collector/bin/start-collector.sh -job-path=https://raw.githubusercontent.com/axibase/axibase-collector-docs/master/job-templates/icmp-ping.xml